smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 Mixin members MUST NOT conflict
 ===============================

-The list of mixins applied to a structure or union MUST NOT attempt to define members that use the same member name with different targets.
-The following model is invalid:
+The list of mixins applied to a shape MUST NOT attempt to define members that use the same member name with different targets.
+The following model is
+invalid:

 .. code-block:: smithy